-As a Western-informed art viewer, it is hard not to think of Joseph Beuys when presented with grey industrial felt in an art gallery, but Maria Hupfield puts a crack in that canon with her art objects made from such felt.
-When asked how she positioned her work in relation to Beuys, she replied she was not interested in myth-making—the foundation of the post-war German artist’s practice—and that her experience is so different from his that it’s hard to compare.
-This is true.
-As a woman, as an Anishnaabe artist growing up in rural Canada, her work draws on First Nations’ traditions, personal history and very real experience.
+As a viewer informed by Western art history, it’s hard not to think of Joseph Beuys when presented with grey industrial felt in an art gallery.
+But, Maria Hupfield puts a crack in that canon with her approach to this material.
+When asked about her work’s relationship to Beuys, her reply was refreshingly nonchalant in its dismissal.
+She’s not interested in the myth-making at the root of Beuys practice.
+As a woman, as Anishnaabe growing up in rural Canada, her work draws on Indigenous traditions, personal history and very real experience.

 However, within the white walls, I can’t help but draw comparisons.
 Whether with intent or not, Hupfield brings new meaning to THE felt suit with her Snow Suit and Jingle Spiral, a ceremonial garment made to be activated though movement.
 Hupfield claims this heavily-coded material for herself and, in so doing, offers a welcome transgression to Western tradition.
 She challenges us to question whose story is the grand narrative that is art history.KW